shaCode256/GiveAndTake/README.md

 on emulator or on pyhsical device

 APK version will be available soon to download directly Be'ezrat Hashem

+## Usage

+Open the app, register, verify your email and phone number as insturcted, then login and let the magic begin.
+Have fun helping and being an active part of this community!

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first